Trade Stock Indices

 These are examples of trade strategies that can be used individually or combined.

 Traders use two or more Technical Analysis studies to determine when to open an order when both Technical Analysis indicators support the same direction.
-If several Technical Analysis indicators show that the trading market is moving towards a particular direction the a trader can trade with more reassurance than when he is only relying on one Technical Analysis indicator.
+If several Technical Analysis indicators show that the market is moving towards a particular direction the a trader can trade with more reassurance than when he is only relying on one Technical Analysis indicator.